AuckeBos/dataplatform/README.md

     - Watchtower
     - Traefik
     - Portainer
+    - Be able to run all deployment steps in the pipeline, but also locally.
+Hence in the pipeline run the ps1 scripts that can also be ran locally.

 # Metadata
 The dataplatform is metadata driven.
 This means that all systems, entities and columns are defined in metadata.
 Each step in the pipeline has access to this metadata, and process data accordingly.
 The schema of the metadata is not defined in something like jsonschema, but in Pydantic models.
 The reason for this choice is that we'll need to use Pydantic to load the metadata into objects anyway.
 Since Pydantic is strongly typed, this directly defines the schema.
 The metadata itself is defined in json files.
 The metadata refers to the Pydantic class that is built for it, and the code instantiates it accordingly.
 The metadata wil use secrets to connect to the systems.
 The secrets are stored in a secret store, and are retrieved by the metadata loader.
 Each metadata key that refers to a secret instead of a value, has a value of type object instead of of type string.
 The object will contain "type":"secret", and "key": "keyname".
 The metadata loader will retrieve the secret from the secret store, and replace the object with the actual value.
 The following metadata files are defined:
 - systems.json: Defines the systems that are part of the dataplatform.
+Each system is identified by a 3-letter code, followed by a number in format `01`.
 A system is defined by some source that we want to ingest and process data for.
 It contains a name, a description, and a type.
 The type is used to determine what kind of connector should be used to ingest data.
 It links directly to a Connector class, which uses a standardized interface to load and store data.
 The metadata also defines attributes required for the specific connection type, like a url, a username, or a connection string.
 Therefor, each system type will have a different schema.
 Different Pydantic models are used, with the same base class.
 The system type is used to determine which Pydantic model to use.
 - entities.json: Defines the entities that are part of the dataplatform.
 An entity is usually a table in a source database, or an entity in an API definition.
 It contains a name, a description, and a system_id.
 The system_id links to the system that the entity is part of.
 It also defines the load_type: full or delta.
 The entity attributes, their types, and primary keys are _not_ defined in the metadata.
 Instead, this metadata is defined through the Pydantic model of that entity.
 The Pydantic model also defines the SCD types of the attributes (1 or 2).
 - actions.json: Defines the actions that can be performed on triggers.
 An action is a piece of code that is executed when an event is sent.
 This metadata defines the action upon which we should act.
 It also refers the class that contains the logic.
 During deployment type, we make sure Prefect Actions (using Prefect Deployments) are created accordingly.
 The connectors / processors contain generic logic to sent events.
 We define some platform-generic events, like system-layer processed, and entity-layer-processed.
 The actions refer to these platform-specific events.